 There are so many web building tools out there now it’s pretty crazy.
-I remember when I first started out, in order to create a website, you basically started from nothing and hand coded everything.
+I remember when I first started out in WordPress web development, in order to create a website, you basically started from nothing and hand coded everything.
 Sure, we would repurpose or piggy back off things we did in the past, but nothing to the degree of what these tools today provide… It’s CRAZY.

 Here’s a quick breakdown of my stance on the tool they call “Page Builder”.